 - Decide on the courses you’re going to study in your first semester.
 See your qualification for a course plan.

 - Ask for course advice if you need help deciding what you want to study.
-See your qualification for Course Advisor contacts.
+See your qualification for Programme contacts.
 They’re the experts on courses and are here to help you.